 - by business turnover.

-You can also see changes within selected sectors of the industry.
+You can also see changes in these sectors:

-Tourism businesses are categorised by employment size to make it easier to understand growth patterns.
-These are:
+This report categorises tourism businesses by employment size.
+This is to make it easier to understand growth patterns.
+The categories are:

-- non employing – sole trader with no employees
+- non-employing – sole trader with no other employees

 - micro – 1 to 4 employees

 - medium-sized – 20 to 199 employees

 - large – 200 and over employees.